Location: Lotte Arai Resort

 The goal is the ungroomed "Gerepau" course!

-How much of the overall course structure is ungroomed?
+How much of the overall course is ungroomed?

-Select ski resorts with a large volume of ungroomed snow.
+Select a ski resort with a large volume of ungroomed snow.

 We selected ski resorts with a large volume of ungroomed snow based on the information provided by the ski resorts on their official websites and by asking PR staff, "How much of the entire slope volume is ungroomed?"